yxyhack/Zentab/readme.md

 - **Customizable Threshold**: Set your own time threshold for automatic tab closure (default: 35 hours)
 - **Whitelist Support**: Add important websites to the whitelist to prevent them from being closed
 - **Complete History**: View and restore closed tabs with a complete browsing history
-- **Multi-language Support**: Available in English, Simplified Chinese, and Traditional Chinese (Hong Kong)
+- **Multi-language Support**: Available in English, Simplified Chinese, and Traditional Chinese
 - **Beautiful UI**: Clean and intuitive interface with gradient design

 ## Screenshots